sanusart/travis-badge-per-job/README.md

 ## Usage

-Example of travice-ci a build matrix configured for 2 builds:
+Example of travis-ci a build matrix configured for 2 builds:

 ```
 ...